All Blogs

 However, MyFieldAudits goes beyond being a software provider.
 They can also handle employee training and app configuration while you focus on creating exceptional dining experiences for your customers.

-QC, or quality control, in a restaurant, involves processes to maintain consistent food safety, taste, and presentation.
+Quality control in a restaurant or any food service company involves processes to maintain consistent food safety, taste, and presentation.
 It also makes sure that the environment is clean and the service meets customer expectations.

 What is an example of quality control in food?